 It’s a big change, and you will surely enjoy how easy it is to install and maintain your packs now, especially if you’re upgrading from an earlier version.
 Installing packs, contributing fixes, handling pack versions, sharing and discovering — nearly everything about StackStorm packs is better than before.

-packs from st2contrib — either through configuration management or by
+st2contrib — either through configuration management or by running

 Exchange packs are hosted in the